 Stories of triumph and bravery always get us in the mood for celebrations, and this Jewish American Heritage Month in May is no different.
-From contributing important scientific discoveries to raising the flag for the abused and neglected, Jewish people have had a huge role to play in where America stands today on the world stage.
+From contributing important scientific discoveries to raising the flag for the abused and neglected, the Jewish population has had a huge role to play in where America stands today on the world stage.
 The more than 350-year history has given us names like Albert Einstein and Ruth Bader Ginsburg — both of whom fought through hard times to emerge victoriously.
 In order to honor the Jewish communities’ continued achievements, May was declared as Jewish American Heritage Month by former president George W. Bush back in 2006.

 History of Jewish American Heritage Month

 Jews first arrived on American soil back in 1654 in New Amsterdam.
 In search of better opportunities and lifestyles, they made the U.S. their new home base, finding in it a space where they could openly practice their faith and lead their lives freely without the fear of persecution.
 The efforts to create a Jewish American Heritage Month had been in the pipeline since 1980.
 The U.S. Congress passed and authorized a bill that would allow President Carter to designate a special week in either April or May for Jewish heritage celebrations.
 Finally, in April of 2006, the whole month of May was dedicated to recognizing and honoring Jewish contributions and achievements.

 Albert Einstein and Ruth Bader Ginsburg are some of the most prominent Jewish American figures.
 Einstein faced ridicule and bullying growing up with many of his teachers giving up on him.
 If he had succumbed to society’s ugliness, we, as human beings, might have missed out on a lot of great things today.
 Likewise, Ginsburg faced sexism at her workplace.
 People did not want to work with her just because she was a woman and many still believed that a woman’s place was in the kitchen.
 However, she pushed on and became the harbinger of many helpful laws, including abortion rights.